Jazz Chisholm Player Props: Marlins vs. Phillies

-Jazz Chisholm -- with a slugging percentage of .711 in his past 10 games, including four home runs -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Zack Wheeler on the mound, on August 2 at 6:40 PM ET.
+Jazz Chisholm -- with a slugging percentage of .775 in his past 10 games, including five home runs -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Michael Lorenzen on the hill, on August 3 at 12:10 PM ET.

-In his last appearance, he went 1-for-3 with a double against the Phillies.
+In his most recent game, he notched a home run while going 1-for-6 against the Phillies.

 Jazz Chisholm Game Info & Props vs. the Phillies